 ✓ Please note that, while there is no specific due date (the date is simply "spring"), all reappointments of term faculty in their first three years must be requested in writing to the Provost's Office.
 This should be done as early as possible during the spring semester to ensure that the faculty member experiences no interruption in pay or benefits and that his/her courses are listed in spring registration.
-[Insert link to form here.]
+Hiring form B (green form) and Contract renewal for visiting lecturer here.